-- information you give us when filling in forms on our website or by corresponding with us by phone, e-mail or otherwise.
+- when filling in forms on our website or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you register to use our website, search for tutors, order our in-house services from us, or if you report a problem with our website.
-The information you give us may include your name, address, e-mail address and phone number, financial and credit card information, personal description and photographs provided by you or taken by us during an interview;
+Your name, address, e-mail address and phone number, financial and credit card information, personal description and photographs provided by you or taken by us during an interview;

 - information a tutor provides to us prior to registering with us, including via our website, in person during an interview or by email (for example, your degree certificate, your profile photograph, CV, DBS certificate, passport or other form of I.D);

-- information a client provides about a child, teenager or other recipient of a tutoring session or other educational services, which may include sensitive personal data about their physical or mental wellbeing;
+- client provides about a child, teenager or other recipient of a tutoring session or other educational services, which may include sensitive personal data about their physical or mental well being;

 - information you post or upload to this website or information you transmit when communicating with other registered users through the interactive features of this website;

-- information you provide to us during our delivery to you of any in-house services;
+- data you provide to us during our delivery to you of any in-house services;

 - details and information on the way that you use this website including the pages you visit and the time you spend on this website;

-- information we receive from other sources.
-We are also working closely with third parties (including, for example, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, and credit reference agencies) and may receive information about you from them.
+- We are also working closely with third parties (i.e. sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, and credit reference agencies) and may receive information about you from them.